Persimm0n1/CODTECH-Task1/README.md

    !pip install Seaborn

-3. Open and run the `california_housing.ipynb` notebook in Jupyter to see the analysis and results.
+3. Open and run the `Linear_Regression.ipynb` notebook in Jupyter to see the analysis and results.

 ## Analysis
 ### Steps Covered: